Docker Management with Portainer

 You can find the content of

-in the same directory withREADME.md
+user-data.shin the same directory withREADME.md. -

 Choose